Doximity’s S-1 may explain why healthcare exits are heating up – TechCrunch

 Doximity filed to go public earlier today.
 You likely haven’t heard of the company because it exists in the modestly obscure world of telehealth.
 But it’s a venture-backed startup all the same that raised more than $80 million from investors like Emergence, InterWest Partners, Morgenthaler Ventures and Threshold, according to Crunchbase data.

 Notably, Doximity has not fundraised since 2014, a year in which it attracted just under $82 million at a valuation of $355 million, per PitchBook data.
 How has it managed to not raise for so long?
 By generating lots of cash and profit over the years.
-Healthtech communications, it turns out, can be a lucrative endeavor.
+Health tech communications, it turns out, can be a lucrative endeavor.

 The Exchange explores startups, markets and money.